Skillkiller/r-place-2022-canvas-history-data/README.md

 Edit: We have identified and corrected an issue with incorrect coordinates in our CSV rows corresponding to the rectangle drawing tool.
 We have also heard your asks for a higher resolution version of the provided image; you can now find 2x, 3x, 4x, and 8x versions.

+## Further note
+I removed the gzip compression and compressed each file again with LZMA in a zip file.
+This has a disk space advantage.
+Some zip files were compressed more to respect the Github file size limit.